Share

 • Scarborough is more affordable with larger homes and lots, ideal for families on a budget

-• North York has superior subway access with direct downtown commutes of 20-35 minutes
+• North York has superior subway access with direct downtown commutes of 20 to 35 minutes

 • Both districts are among Canada's most culturally diverse communities